Q. Critically analyse the poem Stings by Sylvia Plath.

 Enameled

-To enamel something means to coat it with a smooth, durable, glossy finish.
-Enamelling is a process that involves fusing powdered glass to a substrate (like metal or ceramics) by heating it to a high temperature.
+Enameling means coating something with a smooth, durable, glossy finish.
+This process involves heating powdered glass to a substrate (such as metal or ceramics).

 In the poem, “enamel” is used metaphorically to describe the speaker’s act of lovingly caring for and beautifying the hive, suggesting a transformation of the hive into something precious and protected.